...

 What information is included in a tenant screening report?

-A tenant screening report typically includes a credit check, criminal background check, eviction records, and employment verification.
-Some reports may also include a rental history and references from previous landlords.
+The report typically includes a credit check, criminal background check, eviction records, employment verification, and rental history.

 How can I access a tenant screening report?